bates-crochet-hooks

 Part of my collection of Susan Bates crochet hooks © Dianna Huff, 2022

 My mission with this blog is to help people become aware of the importance of buying Made in USA products.
 My long-term vision, however, is to tell the stories of companies that no longer exist.
-It’s important their history isn’t lost and that we remember that manufacturing is much more than production and machines — it’s about people.
+It’s important their history isn’t lost and that we remember manufacturing is much more than production and machines — it’s about people.

 This is the story of C.J.
 Bates / Susan Bates, Inc., manufacturers of Susan Bates crochet hooks and knitting needles.